Mizuno Wave Prophecy 2 Review Facts

 Prophecy 2 is higher than comparable shoes, but they do offer something that many comparable shoes cannot: a solid foundation for runners that need the extra cushioning or even the added support

 that a neutral shoe provides.
-With that in mind, paying more for shoes that do their job well might make more sense that picking up the cheapest and simplest option.
+With that in mind, paying more for shoes that do their job well might make more sense than picking up the cheapest and simplest option.
 Additionally, many heavier runners may find that these shoes allow them to put in more miles, making the value that much higher than other contemporary shoes and helping them in their efforts to lose weight

 The Wave Prophecy 2 was designed to offer runners the most cushioning on the road while they put in their miles.
 These shoes offer a strong outsole that connects to the ground in a way that provides traction and responsive handling.
 They are built to provide you traction on asphalt, but also perform well on solid surfaces such as a gym floor or weight room.
-The outsole’s flexible design creates surface area connection which simply expands where the grip has the opportunity to the its job.
+The outsole’s flexible design creates surface area connection which simply expands where the grip has the opportunity for its job.

 The Infinity Wave system offers a structure that is extremely cushioned and soft while still being responsive.
 Due to the unique setup of the plate system, runners seem to find that this shoe provides flex right along the areas that need it most.
 The rubber in the pillar system pushed back against their foot (as well as the ground) but allows the shoe to bend to the position necessary with each step.
 The upper offers flexibility around the toe of the shoe due to the nature of the material surrounding the foot.

 The toe box is wider allowing the runner to spread their toes and naturally absorb some shock, be it during a run or just while walking around the weight room before you begin lifting.
-This can lead to a better and safer fit overall, because the foot is securely in place but the upper will remain flexible as well.
+This can lead to a better and safer fit overall because the foot is securely in place but the upper will remain flexible as well.

 The base of the Mizuno Wave Prophecy 2 creates a stable foundation for a quality shoe.
 The outsole and midsole combine to make a cushioned platform.
 Being designed for neutral cushion runners, these offer less structure than actual stability shoes but still help runners that do not over pronate